 If you crank the spec up all the way to a 2.9GHz i7 chip and 2TB of SSD storage, a graphics card and extra graphics memory then you can spend a whopping NZ$7250.

 As with the Surface Book, you’re only going to go for the full monty if you run applications that need all the power.
 If you do, then the price of the hardware is among the least of your problems.

-Apple touch screen
+Hands on Apple touch screen

 Apple doesn’t offer touch screen laptops.
 At least it doesn’t offer touch screen laptops running MacOS.

 You could argue the iPad Pro with Apple’s Smart Keyboard or with a decent third-party keyboard gives you what amounts to a laptop.

 Whatever that is and whatever its merits, it does not compete with the Surface Book or the MacBook Pro.

 It’s possible Apple may one day build an iPad with the power and versatility of a Surface Book or MacBook Pro.
 It won’t be soon, the chips needed to build such a device don’t exist today.